-In case you haven’t heard enough about the real estate market aren’t easy to predict and can be interesting to watch.
+The highs and lows of the real estate market aren’t easy to predict and can be interesting to watch.
 Since I’ve been watching, I thought I’d look at it from a different perspective… how it can help you prepare for a dip in business.

 Here are some takeaways that can apply to your business marketing:

 Don’t get comfortable

 No matter how well your business is doing, continue marketing.
-A downturn in business is not the time to suddenly revamp your marketing plan.
+A downturn in business is not the time to suddenly revamp your plan and start marketing.
 You’ll inevitably make different choices than you would normally and times of desperation don’t usually lead to good business decisions.

 Keep expectations realistic

 With the easy-money mortgage plans that were available, buying a home outside of one’s income level wasn’t a problem.
 But when it sounds too good to be true, it probably is.
-Keep expectations in check, including your sales projections.
-If you’re not sure of the potential returns of your marketing strategy, be conservative until you can test a few tactics.
+Keep expectations in check, especially with your sales projections.
+If you’re not sure of the potential returns on your marketing strategy, be conservative until you can test a few tactics.

 Don’t think you can time the market